Boost Your Hiring Success: Three Key Factors for a Positive Candidate Experience

 Your candidate experience begins even before applying for a position and continues, when you find the right hire, through recruiting your candidates, interviewing them, onboarding and then training.
 Every touchpoint with your organization impacts and can improve the candidate experience.

-Three factors that create a positive candidate experience
+Three key factors that create a positive candidate experience

 Think about a time you went through a job application process.
 Did you feel respected, or did you feel like just another candidate on an endless assembly line of potential candidates?
 One of my favorite things to do when recruiting was look at a candidate’s resume to find an interesting highlight or point of connection to ask them about.